piotrmiskiewicz/kyma-environment-broker/utils/edp-registrator/README.md

 Before using the `edp` tool, you must set environment variables:

-1. Copy existing template file, for example:
+1. Copy an existing template file, for example:

 `cp env.dev.template env.dev`

 2. Set the missing secret value in the file.
 3. Export the environment variables:

 `export $(grep -v '^#' env.dev | xargs)`

 #### Run a Command